 The steel fuel tank holds one gallon of gasoline and will run the generator at quarter load for 9.5 hours.
 This model runs at 1700W, peaking at 2000W while most others in this class size output 1600W.
 The lightweight cube can be easily carried about with one hand as it weighs in at 48 pounds.

 53dB is about as quiet as a hearing the refrigerator running, or a dishwasher running from the next room over.
+It’s incredibly quiet, and one of the best quiet generators out there.
 The difference between 50dB and 60dB is generally associated with “library conversation” versus “normal conversation”.
 So, this 53dB Champion 73536i ranks in as one of the quieter inverter generators available today.

 The Yamaha name is recognized for quality and this generator is no exception.
 Saving the best for last, the EF2000 model is most likely going to be the favorite on your list when doing your personal generator shopping.